We sample to identify trends

 The success of much of our environmental work hinges upon the health of the watersheds that support the natural environment, communities, and the economy.
 We monitor watershed health by studying various indicators, including water quality, and biological, riparian, and landscape indicators.
 We follow strict measurement, quality control and data management, review, and validation procedures to gain an accurate picture of watershed health.

 We rotate through eight Status and Trends Regions (STRs) for each sampling round.
-Crews try to sample 50 sites in each STR per round.
+Crews try to sample 50 sites in most STRs per round, 30 in the Unlisted STR.
 Also, we sample 16 sentinel sites each year to detect trends.
 There are two of these per region.

 This table details when and where sampling rounds have occurred or are scheduled to occur in the future.